sithu-aung/sithu-aung.github.io/Yii-Notes.md

   - like find() , findOne() , save() , delete() (Customer()::find())

+  ### Attributes Typecasting
+  Limitations
+  - Float values are not converted and will be represented as strings , or may loose precision
+  - integer values depends on the integer capacity of the operation system you use.

+  PostgreSQL - array column decoded to an ArrayExpression
+  //For Query

+       - $query->andWhere(['=', 'json', new ArrayExpression(['foo' => 'bar'])])

   ### Optimistics Locking
   - a way to prevent conflicts that may occur when a single row of data is being updated by multiple users